Rekha-B/Products_Carousel/README.md

-# Simple Products Carousel
+# Products Carousel

 ## What is the use of this Repo

-This Project is a Simple ReactJS Project which demonstrates the following
+This Project is a ReactJS Project which demonstrates the following
 1. Carousel with Products
 2. Filtering Products based on Category

-The project Template can be used to build bigger projects

 ## Prerequisites